-- I. The use of HLA-B27 typing (81374) to confirm or establish the diagnosis of axial spondyloarthritis is considered medically necessary when: - A. The member/enrollee has clinical or radiographic features of axial spondyloarthritis, AND - B. HLA-B27 results are needed to establish a diagnosis of axial spondyloarthritis.

-II.
-The use of HLA typing (81374) for axial spondyloarthritis is considered investigational for all other indications.
+- 1. The use of HLA-B27 typing (81374, 81382) to confirm or establish the diagnosis of ankylosing spondylitis, or another spondyloarthropathies, is considered medically necessary when: - A. The member/enrollee has clinical or radiographic features of ankylosing spondylitis, or another spondyloarthropathy, AND - B. HLA-B27 results are needed to establish a diagnosis of ankylosing spondylitis, or another spondyloarthropathy. - II.
+The use of HLA typing (81374, 81382) for ankylosing spondylitis, rheumatoid arthritis, and autoimmune disorders is considered investigational for all other indications.